 Working with various state and private organizations such as Child Protective Services since 2008, Dr. Taylor has experienced the lack of community support for broken homes in both urban and rural communities.
 In an endeavor to alleviate this issue, Dr. Taylor served as the court coordinator and program developer for Legacy Family Court in Dallas County from 2013 to 2016.
 In 2015, Legacy Family Court was recognized as “An Agent of Change” by the Council on Drug and Alcohol Abuse and was awarded an official resolution by Dallas County.
 In 2016, the Agricultural Commissioner appointed Dr. Taylor to serve on the Rural Health Task Force to assist in developing solutions for the expansion of mental health programs in rural Texas communities.

-Dr. Taylor completed his Bachelor of Arts in Philosophy with a focus of existentialism at Texas A & M University.
+Dr. Taylor completed his Bachelor of Arts in Philosophy with a concentration in existentialism at Texas A&M University.
 He continues to research and write on the subject of identity and existential development.

 Loretta J. Bradley, Ph.D., LPC-S